getodk/docs/odkx-src/xlsx-converter-using.rst

 .. tip::

-  There are also some built in functions for ODK Survey that can be used anywhere in the workbook.
+  There are also some built in functions for ODK-X Survey that can be used anywhere in the workbook.
 See the :ref:`Forumla Functions <xlsx-ref-formula>` for more details.

 In general, calculations are referenced in the :th:`condition` column of **survey** worksheets.
 For example, suppose that on the **survey** page under the variable name *birthday* the user entered their birthday for a question of type :tc:`date`.
 The **calculates** worksheet might look like this: